XOM Stock Risk & Deep Value Analysis

 What is the P/E ratio of XOM?

-Exxon Mobil Corp currently has a price-to-earnings (P/E) ratio of 14.4.
-This is below the market average, which could indicate the stock is undervalued or facing headwinds.
+Exxon Mobil Corp currently has a price-to-earnings (P/E) ratio of 25.0.
+This is in line with broader market averages.

 Does Exxon Mobil Corp pay a dividend?